AshokTak/AshokTak/README.md

 Here are some ideas to get you started:
 -->

- 🔭 I’m a Software Engineer Data and Machine Learning with focus on MLOps and Production level ML.
+ 🔭 I’m a Data and Machine Learning Engineer with focus on MLOps and Production level ML.
  🎓 I graduated with Masters of Applied Science in Electrical and Computer Engineering from University of Toronto in 2021.
- 🌱 I’m currently learning to build a full-stack AI product, along with self-learning.
+ 🌱 I’m currently learning to build a full-stack Gen AI products.

 - 👯 I'm actively interested to collaborate on Machine Learning Projects and online hackathons.
-- 🤔 I’m looking for mentors for the startups and engineering leads in AI ecosystems.
+- 🤔 I’m looking for mentors who can help me in growing in the AI career.
-- 💬 Ask me about AI in critical infrastructure e.g. energy, manufacturing industries.
+- 💬 Ask me about AI in critical infrastructure security e.g. energy, manufacturing industries.
-- 📫 How to reach me: Email me or Message me on Twitter.
+- 📫 How to reach me: [Email me](mailto:ashoktak95@gmail.com) or Message me on X [@AshokTak10](https://twitter.com/AshokTak10).
-- 😄 Pronouns: He/him
 - ⚡ Fun fact: I love rollerblading, iceskating and I'm a blackbelt Dan 1 in Taekwondo (a Korean Martial Art).

 --------